-At June 30, 2011, we had \$27,381,941 of cash and cash equivalents on hand.
+At September 30, 2011, we had \$26,230,298 of cash and cash equivalents on hand.
 We will depend upon revenue from the sale of our research products, royalties from the sale of Hextend by Hospira and CJ, and research grants from CIRM and other providers as our principal sources of revenues for the near future.
 Millipore and Genext began marketing some of our hEPC lines an ESpanTM growth media during 2010, but it is too early to predict future revenues from the sale of our stem cell research products by them.

-Because our revenues from product sales and royalties are not presently sufficient to cover our operating expenses, we may need to obtain additional debt or equity capital in order to finance our operations.
+Because our revenues from product sales and royalties are not presently sufficient to cover our operating expenses, we may need to obtain debt or additional equity capital in order to finance our operations.
 The future availability and terms of equity or debt financing are uncertain.
-We presently have issued and outstanding 639,513 common share purchase warrants, of which 556,613 are exercisable at a price of \$10.00 per share, and 82,900 at \$3.00 per share.
+We presently have issued and outstanding 636,613 common share purchase warrants, of which 556,613 are exercisable at a price of \$10.00 per share, and 80,000 at \$3.00 per share.
 These warrants expire on various dates ranging from September 2012 to May 2014.
 None of the warrants are publicly traded.
+Our subsidiaries may also sell capital stock or borrow money to finance their operations.